 In addition, cash can be pooled from multiple locations to help maximize the rate of return on an investment.
 If the organization has excess cash not being used for operations, the company can consolidate cash into one account, receiving the most advantageous interest rate and earning a higher rate of return due to a larger balance and maximum interest rate.

-Last, companies that operate with multiple currencies can maintain separate accounts of foreign currencies and distribute them to subsidiaries when in demand, reducing periodic translation costs.
+Companies that operate with multiple currencies can also maintain separate accounts of foreign currencies and distribute them to subsidiaries when in demand, reducing periodic translation costs.

 Using a Netting Policy to Reduce Clerical and Transaction Costs